Skip to content

 Search and Filter

-1. Press S to enter search mode
+1. Press s to enter search mode.

-2. Start typing to filter files instantly
+2. Start typing to filter files instantly across all subdirectories.

-4. Press Esc again to clear the filter
+4. Press Esc again to clear the filter.

 Search Tips

-• Search is case-insensitive
+• Search is case-insensitive.

-• Results update in real-time as you type
+• Results update in real-time as you type.

 Preview Pane